tari-project/tari/RFC/src/RFC-0300_DAN.md

 An [Asset Issuer] (AI) will issue a Digital Assets by constructing a contract from one of the supported set of [DigitalAssetTemplate]s.
 The AI will choose how large the committee of Validator Nodes will be for this DA and have the option to nominate [Trusted Node]s to be part of the VN committee for the DA.
 Any remaining spots on the committee will be filled by permissionless VNs that are selected according to a [CommitteeSelectionStrategy].
-This ia a strategy for the DAN to algorithmically select candidates for the committee from the available registered Validator Nodes.
-The VNs will need accept the nomination to become part of the committee by putting up the specified collateral.
+This is a strategy for the DAN to algorithmically select candidates for the committee from the available registered Validator Nodes.
+The VNs will need to accept the nomination to become part of the committee by putting up the specified collateral.

 ### Validator Nodes